Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Manhattan Prep mobile app is well-designed and genuinely helpful.
 It offers practice questions (the same you will find in your online content), as well as quizzes, flashcards, progress trackers and strategy lessons.

 Manhattan does a great job packing a lot of content and practice into a little app.
 For those on the go and with downtime on buses or between classes, this is a fantastic tool.
 Unlike others we’ve seen, it adds true value.

 Does Kaplan Have a Score Improvement Guarantee?

-What is Kaplan’s General Refund Policy?
+What Is Kaplan’s General Refund Policy?

-Verdict: Kaplan GMAT Prep Course
+Verdict: Kaplan GMAT Prep Course Review

-The Kaplan GMAT prep packages range in price from around $600 to north of $2,500 depending on format, level of access and whether tutoring is involved.
+The Kaplan GMAT prep packages range in price from around $1,000 to north of $2,500 depending on format, level of access and whether tutoring is involved.

 How many live classroom hours do I get with Kaplan?